 - brain scans using X-rays, CT scans, or MRI scans

 - urine tests

-- not overusing your voice by screaming or placing stress on your vocal cords
+- don’t overuse your voice by screaming or placing stress on your vocal cords

-- decreasing your risk of a stroke by exercising frequently, regulating diabetes, maintaining a healthy blood pressure, and reducing bad cholesterol levels
+- decrease your risk of stroke by exercising regularly, eating a well-balanced diet, and maintaining healthy blood pressure and blood cholesterol levels